huqianghui/spring-cloud/Exercise tutorial.md

 3. Build and run the application, open browser to testify the webpage

-Notice：The SpringBoot with embeded Tomcat，the current application is running in Tomcat.
+Notice：The SpringBoot with embeded Tomcat，the current application is running in the embeded tomcat.

 ---